 - Flight height: The higher you fly, the more you can cover.
 At the same time your resolution is reduced when flying higher.

 - Sensor size: A larger sensor can capture more ground with every picture taken.
-Hence you can fly higher and cover more with our RX1 RII camera.
+For this reason, you can fly higher and cover more with our RX1 RII camera.

 - Side overlap: Decreasing side overlap gives you more coverage per flight.
 However, excessively low overlaps can result in failed map reconstruction.

 At the end of the day, it is not about flight time, but rather about how fast you can get your data acquisition done for a given area.
-In comparison to quadcopters, a WingtraOne can acquire data up to 14x faster.
+Compared to quadcopters, a WingtraOne can acquire data up to 14x faster.
 Make sure you select the right camera configuration.
-In many cases, the right camera and settings can get your data acquired faster even if the flight time might seem shorter!
+In many cases, the right camera and settings can get your data captured faster even if the flight time might seem shorter!